popsiiicle/spacegame/ideas.md

 - titanfall grapple animation is sick

 - arena/gladiator theme for playtest 1v1s

+- faster firing weapons can feel more liberating